-ASX Principles Reference Comply Principle 4 - Safeguard integrity in corporate reporting 4.1 The board of a listed entity should: 4.1 \checkmark (a) have an audit committee which: has at least three members, all of whom are non-executive directors and a majority of whom are independent directors, and is chaired by an independent director, who is not the chair of the board, and disclose: iii. the charter of the committee iv. the relevant qualifications and experience of the members of the committee, and v. in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings, or (b) if it does not have an audit committee, disclose that fact and the processes it employs that independently verify and safeguard the integrity of its corporate reporting, including the processes for the appointment and removal of the external auditor and the rotation of the audit engagement partner The board of a listed entity should, before it approves the entity's financial statements for a financial period, receive from its CEO and CFO a declaration that, in their opinion, the financial records of the entity have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the entity and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.
-4.3 A listed entity that has an AGM should ensure that its external auditor attends its AGM and is available to answer questions from security holders relevant to the audit.
-4.1 and 6.1 \checkmark Princ ciple 5 - Make timely and balanced disclosure 5.1 A listed entity should: 5.1 \checkmark have a written policy for complying with its continuous disclosure obligations under the Listing Rules, and (b) disclose that policy or a summary of it Princ ciple 6 - Respect the rights of security holders 6.1 A listed entity should provide information about itself and its governance to investors via its website. www.dexus.com \checkmark 6.2 A listed entity should design and implement an investor relations program to facilitate effective two-way communication with investors.
-6.2 √ 5.3 A listed entity should disclose the policies and processes it has in place to facilitate and encourage participation at meetings of security holders.
-6.2 \checkmark 5.4 A listed entity should give security holders the option to receive communications from, and send communications to, the entity and its security registry electronically.
-6.2 \checkmark
+ASX Princip oles Reference Comply Princ iple 4 - S afeguard integrity in corporate reporting 4.1 The I ooarc d of a listed entity should: 4.1 $\checkmark$ (a) hav re an audit committee which: i. has at least three members, all of whom are non-executive directors and a majority of whom are independent directors, and ii. is chaired by an independent director, who is not the chair of the board, and disclose: iii. the charter of the committee iv. the relevant qualifications and experience of the members of the committee, and V. in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings, or (b) em rep does not have an audit committee, disclose that fact and the processes it ploys that independently verify and safeguard the integrity of its corporate orting, including the processes for the appointment and removal of the external litor and the rotation of the audit engagement partner 4.2 a fina finan state view forme ancial cial r ment of the ed on I of a listed entity should, before it approves the entity's financial statements for I period, receive from its CEO and CFO a declaration that, in their opinion, the ecords of the entity have been properly maintained and that the financial s comply with the appropriate accounting standards and give a true and fair e financial position and performance of the entity and that the opinion has been the basis of a sound system of risk management and internal control which is effectively.
+4.1 ~ 4.3 ntity that has an AGM should ensure that its external auditor attends its AGM ilable to answer questions from security holders relevant to the audit.
+4.1 and 6.1 $\checkmark$ Princ iple 5 - M lake timely and balanced disclosure 5.1 A list ed er ntity should: 5.1 $\checkmark$ (a) e a written policy for complying with its continuous disclosure obligations under Listing Rules, and (b) disc close that policy or a summary of it Princ iple 6 - R espect the rights of security holders 6.1 A list its we ntity should provide information about itself and its governance to investors via e. www.dexus.com $\checkmark$ 6.2 ntity should design and implement an investor relations program to facilitate wo-way communication with investors.
+6.2 $\checkmark$ 6.3 ntity should disclose the policies and processes it has in place to facilitate and e participation at meetings of security holders.
+6.2 $\checkmark$ 6.4 ntity should give security holders the option to receive communications from, communications to, the entity and its security registry electronically.
+6.2 $\checkmark$